4ntm4n/ms5v2/README.md

 > GroupTask is my take on a collaborative taskmanagement application that lets users create groups and add other users of the app to those groups where they can add update complete and delete tasks together.
 Users can see who is currently working on a task under and "acvive tasks tab" within a group.
 A user can also view All her active tasks regardless of what group they belong to under the "tasks page"
 >
 > There are no hirarchies or roles in this app, user are instead encourraged to take ownership of uninitiated tasks that are collectively added to the group, rather than being deligated a task from a group leader.
+>
+> In this first itteration of the application, by design everyone who signs up to the app is available as user to add as a member to a group.
+So this version of the app would not be suitable to be an app open to the whole internet, but could work great if it was depoyed internally within a companys intranet, where all members of a company could have an account and add eachother to different groups to complete tasks together.

 [**Have a look on your own device**](https://grouptask.herokuapp.com/)